-In my opinion, the MODERN COMFORT MC-PRB-01 has everything you need to have a memorable off-grid cabin or beachside fun.
+In my opinion, the Nutribullet Personal blender 600 watt has everything you need to have a memorable off-grid cabin or beachside fun.
 Not just because it can crush ice cubes and frozen fruits, but for the inbuilt rechargeable battery.

 However, the blender costs around $120, which is expensive than even most standard countertop blenders.
 Hence, the reason I’m considering Hamilton Beach 51101AV Blender as my first recommendation if you need an affordable device for occasional use.

 The Best Portable Blender Size and Maximum Capacity Comparison Chart